MarkLogic-Attic/xqsync/README.md

  - one of: INPUT_PACKAGE, INPUT_CONNECTION_STRING
  - one of: OUTPUT_PACKAGE, OUTPUT_CONNECTION_STRING

-> Note that this requirements can be overriden by a subclass of `com.marklogic.ps.xqsync.Configuration`.
+> Note that these requirements can be overriden by a subclass of `com.marklogic.ps.xqsync.Configuration`.
 See Customization for details.

 A full listing of [available properties](https://github.com/marklogic-community/xqsync/wiki/Properties).